61 Red Flowers: Complete List With Names and Pictures

 Scientific name: Lobelia cardinalis

-The Queen Victoria or, as it is more commonly known, the cardinal flower is a perennial that produces a profusion of flower spikes that bloom densely-compacted, two-lipped florets that come in a fiery, scarlet-red color.
+The Queen Victoria or, as it is more commonly known, the cardinal flower is a red perennial flower that produces a profusion of flower spikes that bloom densely-compacted, two-lipped florets that come in a fiery, scarlet-red color.
 It is an award-winning plant that, while not long-lived, propagates by self-seeding in the right conditions.
 They love soil that is organically rich, with lots of consistent moisture.
 Plant them under the full sun, or in partial shade in especially hot weather.

 Cardinal flowers can grow to a height of 3 to 4 feet and a width of 1 to 2 feet.
 They are perfect for summer gardens and wild gardens as they attract a lot of beneficial pollinators such as hummingbirds, bees, and butterflies.
 Still, they are resistant to deer and rabbits.
 These flowers are especially hardy and also known to thrive even against drought and poor drainage, but are best planted in USDA zones 3 to 9.